biojs/edu/series/101/30_package_basics.md

 3) Export your component
 ------------------------

-Now it is time to export your component in order to provide your functionality with the other BioJS components or in your module (e.g your firt test case).
+Now it is time to export your component in order to provide your functionality with the other BioJS components or in your module (e.g your first test case).
 We use [CommonJS Syntax](http://wiki.commonjs.org/wiki/Modules/1.1) to export modules in BioJS.

 Please export your parser in the following way: